tranvantruonggit/tranvantruonggit.github.io/_posts/2023-12-31-Haskell-learning-diary-d7.md

 I was busy this year, so my Haskell learning is slowing down abit, but is not a big deal, I have my whole life to learn it.
 Actually, I am still practicing haskell, with the application to manipulate the hex file.
 It seems the project expands a bit so I think of the right way to handle it instead of using the traditional make file.
 So I am writng about cabal in this post.
 # Cabal
 ## Installation and setup
-There are plenty ways to install cable, I prefer using WSL as a platform to learn Haskell, so it seems I have the cabal installed (maybe via ghcup), so now it's time to update it.
+There are plenty ways to install Cabal, I prefer using WSL as a platform to learn Haskell, so it seems I have the cabal installed (possibly via ghcup), so it's time to update it.
 ```shell
 > cabal install cabal-install
 ```